 Hot Weather:

-Weather is Too Cold:
+The weather is Too Cold:

 Not Getting Enough Nitrogen:

-Add slow releasing fertilizers like manure, bone meal, blood meal, well-rotted compost etc to boost soil fertility.
+Add slow-releasing fertilizers like manure, bone meal, blood meal, well-rotted compost, etc, to boost soil fertility.

 Too Much Fertilizer: